Interview – Raja Mansingh Rathore from Pelagia AS

 What was it about AQUABIOPRO-FIT that triggered your interest?

 Pelagia AS is dealing with fish and fisheries products and we are committed to using 100% of the fish.
-We know that the by-products from fish processing have much more potential than just being used as raw material for traditional fish meal and fish oil.
+We know that the side streams from fish processing have much more potential than just being used as raw material for traditional fish meal and fish oil.
 The full potential of fish-based value-added products has not yet been harnessed.
 The objectives of AQUABIOPRO-FIT were very much within our company’s interest area.

 What value/impact will the results from the project bring?